You’ve made the decision to join forces with an insurance cluster or network, but how do you choose the right one for your agency?

-In the insurance industry, agency cluster groups (also known as alliances, networks and aggregators) are formal associations of insurance agencies established to provide “members” with mutual support and group benefits.
+In the insurance industry, an insurance cluster (also known as alliances, networks, and aggregators) is a formal association of insurance agencies established to provide “members” with mutual support and group benefits.

-There are many benefits in joining a cluster, including access to carriers, better commission structures, improved profit sharing and additional resources for business operations.
+There are many benefits to joining a cluster, including access to carriers, better commission structures, improved profit sharing, and additional resources for business operations.
 All of these benefits can be enjoyed while remaining an independent agent.

 Factors to Consider When Reviewing Insurance Clusters

-There are no two organizations alike, so it is very important that you do the research to determine if a particular cluster or network is a good match for your agency.
-The first thing to do is visit the websites of clusters operating in your state, and establish the following:
+There are no two organizations that are exactly alike, so it is very important that you do the research to determine if a particular cluster or network is a good match for your agency.
+The first thing to do is visit the websites of clusters operating in your state, so you can establish the following:

 What are the minimum requirements to join?
-Some are open to brand new agencies, and others only accept established businesses.
+Some insurance clusters are open to new agents, and others only accept established businesses.
 Especially if you're a new agent, understanding the minimum requirements can make a big difference in which cluster you try to work with.

-What are the costs associated with joining?
+What does it cost to join the cluster?
 Most clusters have a startup fee and monthly payments, which could be a percentage of your commissions, a fixed rate, or a combination of both.
 Understanding how the insurance cluster charges for membership is the best way to see if a particular cluster fits your financial needs.

-What are the biggest benefits of each organization and how do they compare to one another?
-Review each website and learn as much as you can about the benefits of each group.
-Agreements and contracts vary from group to group.
+What are the biggest benefits of each organization, and how do they compare to one another?
+Review each website and learn as much as you can about the benefits of each cluster.
+Cluster agreements vary from group to group.
 It can be a good idea to create a comparison spreadsheet to keep track of your data and research.
 You should also review the carrier appointments and determine if those carriers are going to meet your target markets.

 You Have Narrowed Down the List.
-How Do You Choose?
+Now How Do You Choose the Best Insurance Cluster?

 Pick up the phone and contact the cluster directly.
 Speak to a membership consultant to get a feel for the entire setup and culture of the cluster.
 You can learn a lot from a phone call, not just in the information you're given but in the way your questions are answered, too.
-Fit is very important and it can be difficult to gauge the culture by web presence alone.
+Fit is very important, and it can be difficult to gauge the culture by web presence alone.
 Sometimes speaking directly to a live person can either put your mind at ease or raise a bunch of red flags.
 Prioritize your list and start at the top.

 Call existing cluster members.
 After the initial contact, call three to five of the cluster members from your top contender.
-Stay away from cluster suggested references, as those agencies are most likely biased and coached on what to say.
+Stay away from cluster-suggested references, as those agencies are most likely biased and coached on what to say.
 Look for agencies with similar books and in the same general geographical area as you.
 Most websites have a list of members, but if your cluster choice does not, you can look up the license on your state’s website to get more information before making your phone calls.

-Speak to principal agents at each independent agency and ask many questions.
-Find out what they are most happy with and least happy with and if they plan to continue their membership long term.
+Speak to principal agents at each independent agency and ask plenty of questions.
+Find out what they are most happy and least happy with and if they plan to continue their membership long-term.
 Ask the questions that matter most to you, because other things probably don't matter that much.
 If an issue with a cluster isn't one you care about, it won't matter if you decide to join that cluster.

 You can also do a simple Google search to see if any positive or negative feedback or reviews exist.
 Be open-minded and cautiously optimistic.
-Remember people can post anything they want online -- check your sources!
+Remember people can post anything they want online, so check your sources!